-If you answered “yes” to any of the above, then please try a FREE week of PrepDish Paleo!
+If you answered “yes” to any of the above, then please try TWO FREE weeks of PrepDish Paleo!
 Sign up for my newsletter on PrepDish.com.
-Plus use code “REALFOODB25″ to receive 25% off your subscription.*

 For those of you that are Paleo-curious, this is a great way to get your feet wet!
 I’d love to hear your thoughts about the Paleo lifestyle in the comments.